summer1984/log-analysis-tool/README.md

 # Log Analysis Tool

-The log analysis reporting tool prints plain-text reports based on the data in a database.
-The tool is a Python program using the psycopg2 module to connect to the database.
+The log analysis reporting tool is a Python program run from the command line.
+Using the psycopg2 module and SQL queries, the program analyzes data and prints plain-text reports about the site's user activity.

 ## Requirements